10 Kindergarten Math Games That Actually Work (Singapore Parents)

 Why Early Math Matters More Than You Think

 In Singapore, the MOE NEL framework identifies Numeracy as one of the six core learning areas for preschool.
 By K2, children are expected to count to at least 30, recognise and write numerals, compare quantities, identify shapes, and understand simple patterns.
+It's a real foundation — not fluff.

 Game 1: The Supermarket Challenge